 - Deploy Infrastructure on-host integrations

 To gain extended visibility into applications that your code depends on, deploy on-host integrations.
-Available integrations include Apache, MySQL, NGNIX, and others.
+Available integrations include Apache, MySQL, NGINX, and others.

 - Create New Relic Synthetics monitors